Sian Beilock: Palestinian protests

 Several incidents, including the arrests of two student protestors and free-speech concerns around monitoring of student communications, occurred early in her tenure.
 After a series of forums by Jewish Studies and Middle Eastern Studies faculty, the college launched Dartmouth Dialogues in January 2024 to model productive conversations on divisive issues; build skills around empathetic listening, emotional management and conversation navigation; and encourage connection among students, faculty and staff members.

-In May 2024, approximately 90 students, faculty and community members who were protesting the Gaza war were taken into custody by the New Hampshire State Police.
+In May 2024, approximately 90 students, faculty and community members who were nonviolently protesting the Gaza war were taken into custody by the New Hampshire State Police.
 Two student journalists from The Dartmouth reporting on the protest were among the arrested, though their charges were dropped within days.
 Following the arrests, the New York Times described Dartmouth as having "stood out for its almost instantaneous response to a nonviolent protest."

 In an email the day following the arrests, Beilock wrote that taking over the university’s shared spaces for ideological reasons is exclusionary and could lead to the intimidation of Jewish students.
 A week later, Beilock stood by her decision "to ask the Hanover Police Department for help taking down the encampment" but noted she was "sorry for the harm this impossible decision has caused."
 Liz Cahill Lempres, Dartmouth’s board chair, said that the entire board of trustees was unequivocally in support of Beilock's actions.

 On May 15, Dartmouth's undergraduate student body voted no confidence in Beilock.
 On May 20, Beilock was censured by a vote of 183 to 163 by the Dartmouth Faculty of Arts and Sciences over her response to the May 1 campus protest.

 Dartmouth is the only Ivy League college that has not faced a federal civil rights investigation over its handling of allegations of antisemitism and Islamophobia on campus.